jle-quel/PeerToPeer/README.md

 ## Description

-This project is a simple implementation of a peer discovery on a p2p network.
+This project is a simple implementation of peer discovery on a p2p network.

 The idea behind the project is :
 - The peer enter a network without knowing anyone on this network and broadcast his arrival